 The Feeling I Get When I Ride My Bike on Rainy Days

-Most people see gray skies as a reason to stay home.
-Rain means canceled rides, rearranged plans, and an excuse to wait for “better” weather.
-But when the clouds open up, I don’t feel trapped—I feel invited.
+Most people see gray skies as a reason to cancel a ride.
+Rain means rearranged plans and excuses.
+But for me, when the clouds open up, I don’t feel trapped—I feel invited.

-Riding my bike in the rain doesn’t just test my body.
-It sharpens my mind and wakes up my senses in ways a sunny ride never could.
+Rain doesn’t just test my body.
+It sharpens my senses and focuses my mind in a way a sunny ride never could.

 The First Drops: The Test

-The opening act is always the hardest.
-Cold drops land on my helmet, streak across my glasses, and soak quickly through gloves and shoes.
+Cold drops hit my helmet, streak across my glasses, and work their way into gloves and shoes.
 It’s tempting to turn back.
-But once I commit, there’s no hesitation left.
-The rhythm of the rain syncs with the spin of my legs, and suddenly, everything else fades away.
+But once I commit, the hesitation disappears.

 The Quiet Beauty of Rain Rides